et/clamshell/README.md

 # Clamshell

-Clamshell is a tool that manages project depenencies in a generic application.
+Inspired by [bundler](http://gembundler.com), clamshell is a tool that manages project dependencies.
+However, there are some differences:

-Inspired by the [bundler](http://gembundler.com), this tool attempts to do mitigate the dependency management that comes along with distributing a project.
+* Bundler works for only ruby projects, clamshell works for all projects reguardless of the language.
+* Bundler checks to see if the correct depedencies (gems) are installed.
+If not, then it installs it for the user.
+Clamshell only does the former.

+Additionally, clamshell has functionality to prepare environment settings (such as setting aliases, environment variables, etc.) that works reguardless of the user's running shell (bash, tcsh).

 ## Requirements